rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 }
 </style>

-The NYC Taxi Trips dataset is a quite popular, as evinced from a large number of blog posts.
-The dataset is available in the form of [CSV files](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), organized by month and also by year.
+The NYC Taxi Trips dataset is quite popular, as evinced from a large number of blog posts.
+The dataset is available in the form of [CSV files](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), organized by month, from 2009 onwards.
 The CSV files contain anonymized information about each trip such as pickup and drop off time, pickup and drop off location, trip duration, fare amount and tip amount.
 It is often used to build models to predict tip amount for a taxi trip.

-Let’s see if we can see patterns of tipping behaviour: do tip amounts vary by the hour, by the day or month.

-The bar graph below plots average tip amounts for taxi trips in 2019 by the hour of the day.
+We will use data from 2019 to identify patterns of tipping behavior: for example, do tip amounts vary from morning, while going to work to evening, when going back home or perhaps going out.
 The raw data is available from this [NYC Open Data page](2019%20Data:%20https://data.cityofnewyork.us/Transportation/2019-Yellow-Taxi-Trip-Data/2upf-qytp).

-There were \~84 million trips undertaken in 2019, which works out to about 3.5 million trips at each hour, on average.
-Thus, each bar represents the average tip across \~3.5 million trips.
-The large number of trips will iron out any outliers.
+There were \~84 million taxi trips in 2019, so this is best explored using a visualization.
+And the initial observation is quite surprising.
+The bar graph below tells us that the highest tip amounts are for trips between 5 am and 6 am.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/chnk1-1.png" width="75%" height="300px" style="float:right; padding:10px" />